 It turns out that installing fixed casework on site is quite labor intensive, which drives up project costs considerably.
 In our experience, fixed casework installations cost upwards of 2 to 3 times more than modular furniture, depending on the size of the project.

 So when you add up the cost to purchase the furniture and the labor required for installation, the balance often tips toward modular furniture as being the lowest cost solution, particularly for larger installations.
-In fact, as the size of the project increases the modular furniture’s cost advantage over fixed casework increases even more.
+In fact, as the size of the project increases the modular furniture’s total cost of ownership (TCO) advantage over fixed casework increases even more.

 Not convinced?
 One of our Formaspace Laboratory Design Consultants can run the numbers and show you which approach is more economical for your project.